top of page

 • Blisters, ulcers, or open sores

-• Swollen lips, tongue, or eyes
+• Swelling of the lips, tongue, or eyes

-• Lethargy, poor feeding, or difficulty breathing
+• Lethargy, poor feeding, or breathing difficulty

 A Real Parent’s Story: Red Dots After Preschool